myConsciousness/json-response/.github/ISSUE_TEMPLATE/1-FEATURE_REQUEST.md

 ---
 name: I'd like a new feature.
+about:
-about: You are using `package:json_pro` and would like a new feature to make it easier to Json.
+  You are using `package:json_response` and would like a new feature to make it easier to JSON response.
 ---

 <!--